wnz27/lab-learn/6.824-lab/lec2/rpc_threads.md

 for y := range ch
 // a receiver waits until some goroutine sends
 ```
-channels both communicate and synchronize
-several threads can send and receive on a channel
+**channels both communicate and synchronize several threads can send and receive on a channel.**

 channels are cheap
 remember: sender blocks until the receiver receives!
 "synchronous"
 watch out for deadlock

 ConcurrentChannel master()

-master() creates a worker goroutine to fetch each page
+- master() creates a worker goroutine to fetch each page
-worker() sends slice of page's URLs on a channel
+- worker() sends slice of page's URLs on a channel
-multiple workers send on the single channel
+  - multiple workers send on the single channel
-master() reads URL slices from the channel
+- master() reads URL slices from the channel

-At what line does the master wait?
+At what line does the master wait ?
 Does the master use CPU time while it waits?
 No need to lock the fetched map, because it isn't shared!

 How does the master know it is done?
-Keeps count of workers in n.
+  - Keeps count of workers in n.
-Each worker sends exactly one item on channel.
+  - Each worker sends exactly one item on channel.

 Why is it not a race that multiple threads use the same channel?

 Is there a race when worker thread writes into a slice of URLs,
 and master thread reads that slice, without locking?
 * worker only writes slice *before* sending
 * master only reads slice *after* receiving
-  So they can't use the slice at the same time.
+> So they can't use the slice at the same time.

 When to use sharing and locks, versus channels?
 Most problems can be solved in either style